 Nutritional supplements have their place – for instance if a patient has a vitamin D deficiency.
 Antioxidants as supplements may be indicated in men with sperm DNA damage and omega 3 fatty acids also have a significant role in fertility as well as general health since we have to get them from the diet and many individuals do not eat oily fish or sufficient oily fish.
 It really isn’t one size fits all, but about individual nutritional needs, and this will be affected by people’s lifestyle, any medication they may be on and any hormonal or health issues they have such as endometriosis, PCOS or digestive issues.

-To book a complimentary session with Angela at Bourn Hall Wickford contact our patient services team on 01268 661700 or email us email@example.com.
+To book a complimentary session with Angela at Bourn Hall Wickford please use the form below email us email@example.com.